php-cache/documentation/docs/index.md

 ```

 ## Cache pool implementations

 There are plenty of adapters in this organisaion.
 Each of them lives in a different repository.
-Splitting them up in multiple packages complies with the *Common resue principle* and makes it easier for the developer to follow the changes of a specific adapter.
+Splitting them up in multiple packages complies with the *Common reuse principle* and makes it easier for the developer to follow the changes of a specific adapter.

 Each adapter has it own features.
 The table below lists all our adapters and their features.